atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 ## Deciding factors

-The biggest decision to make when moving from a lake to a warehouse is what database you will use for the warehouse.
+The biggest decision to make when moving from production to a lake is what database you will use.
 Most people consider:

 * Pricing
 * Ecosystem